JGabriel-SL/Most-used-words/README.md

 # most-used-words

-## About the project
+## 📖 About the project

 ### A little application to count the numbers of words repeated.
-This project uses electron to run the application
+This project uses electron to run the application.

+## 💻 Technologies

+- Vue JS
+- Eletron JS
+- Vuetify

-## Install dependencies
+## 👨‍💻 Install dependencies
 ```
 npm install
 ```